gilgameshjw/hydejack-starter-kit/ABOUTME/README.md

 # About Me

-Throughout my life, I have been put in motion by intellectual interests and setting myself big challenges.
+Throughout my life, I have been always driven by intellectual challenges.

-So I became a researcher in Particle Physics, where I could contribute to expand our knowledge of Nature.
-My journey is now continuing in the "real world", where I am using my skills and brain to solve interesting problems.
+I became a researcher in Particle Physics, where I could contribute to expanding our knowledge of Nature.
+After finishing my Postdoctoral studies, I became interested in applying the knowledge I had accumulated into real world problems.

-Along this new journey that started 10 years ago, I have been mainly interested in Neuro-inspired architectures like HD computing and Deep Learning and their applications as well as in the building of complex solutions like: Conversational Agents, Collaborative Systems, Retrieval Engines, Automatised Software Generation and Generative Models.
+Along this new journey that started 10 years ago, I have been mainly interested in Neuro-inspired architectures like Deep Learning and HD computing and their applications as well as in building complex solutions like: Conversational Agents, Collaborative Systems, Retrieval Engines, Automatised Software Generation and Generative Models.

+In the past years, I was working in different setups, interacting in well established and fast growing companies as well as leading own startups among other as CEO.
+This is a process in which I could develop interpersonal and communication skills.

 ### Highlights: